'Arsenal must aim to win the Premier League' - Gunners legend Lauren talks Aubameyang, Partey & Ozil's future | Goal.com

 “For the last three years he's been the best player for Arsenal.
 So you must sign this guy.”

-Despite now living in Seville, where he has be working towards earning his coaching badges, Lauren still watches Arsenal on a regular basis.
+Despite now living in Seville, where he has been working towards earning his coaching badges, Lauren still watches Arsenal on a regular basis.

 And the 43-year-old, who started out as a midfielder before being transformed into a right-back by Wenger, believes it is clear where things need to be improved if his former club are to compete for the game’s top honours once again.